telent/liminix/doc/configuration.rst

 Configuration and Module Guide
 ##############################

-Liminix uses the Nix language to provide congruent configuration.
-This means that to change anything about the way in which a Liminix system works, you make that change in :file:`configuration.nix` (or one of the other files it references) and rerun :command:`nix-build` or :command:`liminix-rebuild` to action the change.
+Liminix uses the Nix language to provide congruent configuration management.
+This means that to change anything about the way in which a Liminix system works, you make that change in your :file:`configuration.nix` (or one of the other files it references), and rerun :command:`nix-build` or :command:`liminix-rebuild` to action the change.
 It is not possible (at least, without shenanigans) to make changes by logging into the device and running imperative commands